adapter-hub/adapters/adding_adapters_to_a_model.md

 **📝 Steps**

 - Add a new `adapter_<model_type>.py` module for your architecture (or reuse an existing if possible).
-    - There usually should be one mixin that derives from `BertAdaptersBaseMixin` or has it as a child module.
+    - There usually should be one mixin that derives from `AdapterLayerBaseMixin` or has it as a child module.
     - The mixin for the whole base model class (e.g. `BertModel`) should derive from `ModelAdaptersMixin` and (if possible) `InvertibleAdaptersMixin`.
     - Have a look at existing examples, e.g. `adapter_distilbert.py`, `adapter_bert.py`.
 - Implement the mixins on the modeling classes (`modeling_<model_type>.py`).